Exploring Fort Siloso on a sweaty, deserted, Tuesday morning.

 Fort Siloso is one of the oldest travel attractions of post-independence Singapore, but if you ask me, I think it has never been a star.

-Though nowadays promoted as Singapore’s “only” well-preserved coastal fortress, I had never once, in over 40 years, encountered crowds near or within in.
+Though nowadays promoted as Singapore’s “only” well-preserved coastal fortress, I had never once, in over 40 years, encountered crowds near or within it.

-When I first visited in the late 70s as a rugrat, my only memory of the place was also that it was hot and boring, and somewhat creepy.
+When I first visited in the late 70s as a rugrat, my only memory of the place was that it was hot and boring, somewhat creepy too.
 In the late 80s, when my secondary school class voted on where to go for a history excursion, not a single person voted for this relic.
 We ended up going to the National Museum.

-Moving on to 2022, the decommissioned artillery battery was gazetted as Singapore’s 74th national monument on Feb 15; the date, of course, the day when British Singapore surrendered to Imperial Japan in 1942.
-Here’s the truth too.
+Jump forth to 2022, the decommissioned artillery battery was recently gazetted as Singapore’s 74th national monument on Feb 15; the date, of course, the day when British Singapore surrendered to Imperial Japan in 1942.
+Here’s the truth, though.
 I didn’t visit last Tuesday because of this.
 I went because I was bored stiff and looking for somewhere different to wander through.
 I didn’t even know about the gazetting till days later.

 As for the visit, it was as I remembered the place.
 Very warm and humid, desolate, and rather unsettling within the empty underground corridors.

 I can’t say I learned anything new too; I know my local WWII history well.
 On the other hand, sweaty discomfort aside, it was an unusual hour among the barracks and preserved pounders.

 I reiterate what I wrote in an old Singapore video game tourist article.
 This historical site would be awesome as the venue for a real-life survival horror game.

 Approach Via Fort Siloso Skywalk